 Citizen-i Director Clare Devaney features in this piece for Manchester Confidential by Jonathan Schofield which reflects on the current state of play with Manchester and the Greater Manchester region, and asks ‘where to next?’ for 2017: State of the City

-‘Citizen Engagement in Inclusive Growth’ Project
+‘Citizens and Inclusive Growth’ Project

 Citizen-i is delighted to be working with the RSA and JRF to deliver a new piece of research looking at the role of citizenship in the inclusive growth agenda.
 The project will explore international approaches to citizen engagement and the conditions for inclusive growth, and will work with selected UK cities in synthesising learning and co-designing a UK call to action.
 Emerging findings from the project can be found on the RSA’s Medium platform, here.
 A final report will be published in summer 2017